 It is best to enjoy a cup of the holidays midday and avoid drinking sugary or caffeinated drinks at night.

 But if the craving for something festive or sweet occurs, opting for a tea such as peppermint or ginger, both are caffeine-free and flavour notes of the holidays that can help to satisfy your sweet tooth!
-If you’d like to enjoy a cup of hot cocoa or a coffee late in the evening, opt for a decaffeinated coffee or to flavour with sugar-free syrup, a sugar-free vegan “hunny” or sugar-free creamer instead.
+If you’d like to enjoy a cup of hot cocoa or a coffee late in the evening, opt for a decaffeinated coffee or to flavour with sugar-free syrup, sugar-free sweetener drops or sugar-free creamer instead.

 6. Top off your holiday drink with a dash of spice!

 Spices can add tremendous flavour to a festive drink, without adding excessive calories or sugar.
 Things like cinnamon and nutmeg already are flavour notes found in many holiday drinks, dishes and baked goods!
 Not only do these spices add a tasty kick, but consuming them also has a wide variety of health benefits as well.

 You don't need to be vegan or dairy-free to enjoy nut milk or dairy-free latte!
 Choosing to be mindful of your dairy consumption on a daily basis is a great habit to have.
 Overconsumption of dairy products has been linked to high cholesterol, diabetes and can cause digestive discomfort or a potential intolerance to lactose.
 Limiting your consumption and choosing dairy-free milk alternatives for your holiday drinks (and after the holidays are over) can help to maintain good health!

 8. Add a health boost to your coffee cup